-The OLC is also required to transfer annually the first \$500,000 of unclaimed prize money to the Oklahoma Department of Mental Health and Substance Abuse Services ("ODMHSAS").
+The OLC is also required to transfer annually the first \$750,000 and \$500,000, for 2014 and 2013, respectfully, of unclaimed prize money to the Oklahoma Department of Mental Health and Substance Abuse Services ("ODMHSAS").
 This is discussed further on page 5 of Management's Discussion and Analysis.